qasar/qasar.github.io/_essay/newqasar.md

 That's a long way of saying: I was wrong.
 And I held onto those wrong beliefs for too long.
 Give up your old ways, for they might be holding you back from bigger things.
 Conversely, they might actually have been the reason you've been successful.

-## Smash it! *&lt;dry heave&gt;*

-I'm saying that a bit facetiously but I will write more and share more.
+## My Predictions

+My entry onto X is a little unusual.
+I already have a little bit of a track record.
+Even though I have never tweeted even once I somehow have a few thousand followers.
+My prediction is that engaging on X will actually help the company.
+Personally, I think it will bring more stress.
+I'll lose some focus.
+But I've always said a CEO must do whatever is required to make the company successful.
+If I can avoid clickbait and the caustic nature of anonymous strangers arguing online, I should get more good than bad out of it.
+In terms of the more vitriolic aspects of X, I don't think I'll be engaging in religious or political debate.
+And I'll adopt Marc Andreessen's philosophy: block early and often.

+Overall, this is an experiment.
+We'll see how successful, or unsuccessful, it is.
+I think there is a 20% chance that I will leave X after some time.

 So, ceremoniously and for the first time ever, follow me on X [@qasar](https://x.com/qasar).